|

 /// <para>

-/// Each request to this <see cref="FunctionInvokingChatClient"/> may end up making
+/// Each request to this <see cref="FunctionInvokingChatClient"/> might end up making

 /// multiple requests to the inner client.
 Each time the inner client responds with

-/// a function call request, this client may perform that invocation and send the results
+/// a function call request, this client might perform that invocation and send the results

 /// back to the inner client in a new request.
 This property limits the number of times